Shutter head unit

 Shutter Head Unit

-When the shutter is closed, the beam is reflected onto a water-cooled beam dump.
-When open, the beam passes straight through the unit.
-The open position is the electrically activated state of the solenoid.
+When the shutter is closed, the beam is deflected onto a water-cooled beam dump, effectively stopping the beam from continuing along its original path.
+When the shutter is open, the beam passes straight through the unit, allowing it to proceed unimpeded.

 Contact us today